By Travis Cooper

 It’s truly amazing how many schools of thought have similar insights.
 Whether we look to institutions of faith, the academies, or even folklore, some themes are universal and deeply human.
 There is one universal insight in particular that tops my list of favorites: “What you believe influences what you accomplish.”
 Beliefs rooted in good information, experience, and a sense of purpose can set people and institutions on the right track by coloring how they see the world and, ultimately, impacting the kinds of outcomes they produce.

 One of the strongest examples of this truth comes from some outstanding research on self-efficacy and learning.
-This research suggests that students who have a strong sense of self-efficacy — the belief in your own ability to succeed in specific situations or accomplish a goal — try harder, recover from failure more quickly, and are far more likely to succeed in college, a career, and their personal lives.
+This research suggests that students who have a strong sense of self-efficacy — the belief in one’s ability to succeed in specific situations — try harder, recover from failure more quickly, and are far more likely to succeed in college, a career, and their personal lives.
 It’s astonishing how adopting just one new belief can have such an impact.

 Institutional beliefs are also important and we at The New School have distilled ours down to five statements.
 These beliefs are grounded in educational research, more than 30 years of experience, and a sense of purpose that we capture in our mission statement – Our mission is to help students learn to use their minds well and take charge of their academic lives.